Horse64/core.horse64.org/docs/Compilation.md

 4. `--stage transformed-code` takes the fully symbol resolved code and applies all concurrency transforms and the part of the optimizations that happen still on the AST tree level.
+You can alternatively output the corresponding AST via `--stage corresponding-ast` if desired.

 5. `--stage bytecode` will take the fully resolved and transformed AST and generate the resulting bytecode.

-6. (maybe upcoming at some point, another optimization stage on the bytecode level)
+6. (Maybe upcoming at some point, another optimization stage on the bytecode level.)